openzipkin/zipkin/zipkin-server/README.md

 The following apply when `KAFKA_ZOOKEEPER` is set:

     * `KAFKA_TOPIC`: Topic zipkin spans will be consumed from.
-Defaults to "zipkin"
+Defaults to "zipkin".
+When Kafka 0.10 is in use, multiple topics may be specified if comma delimited.
     * `KAFKA_STREAMS`: Count of threads/streams consuming the topic.
 Defaults to 1

 Settings below correspond to "Old Consumer Configs" in [Kafka documentation](http://kafka.apache.org/documentation.html)